Ramin-Bateni/NBitcoin/NBitcoin.Altcoins/README.md

 ## How to support my own altcoin?

-Follow Litecoin example and make a pull request.
+Follow CounosCash example and make a pull request.

 NBitcoin developers do not test those PRs, so you are responsible to keep it working.